-It gets a little easier to work with after it has cooled down a bit, but obviously there is a point where it is too cooled to form.
-So I work quickly to make all of the wreaths and then go back through and fix them up a bit.
+It gets a little easier to work with after it has cooled down a bit, but obviously there is a point where it is too cooled to work with.
+So work quickly to make all of the wreaths and then go back through and fix them up a bit.

 - 10 ounces marshmallows

-- Optional for decorating: red hots or spinkles
+- Optional for decorating: red hots or sprinkles

 - Melt butter and marshmallows together in a large saucepan over low heat.
 (Alternatively do it in a large glass bowl in the microwave.)
 Stir them until smooth.½ cup butter, 10 ounces marshmallows

-- With well greased hands, plop about 1/2 cup of the mixture onto wax paper.
+- With well greased hands, plop about 1/2 cup of the cornflake mixture onto wax paper line baking sheets.
 Form into a wreath shape.
 Decorate with sprinkles or red hots if desired.